JaideepPrasad/Data-Science/NLP/Movie Recommender/README.md

 ## Project Goal

-The goal of this project is to create a movie recommender using multiple types of recommender filtering such as content filtering, collaborative filtering adn hybrid fultering.
+The goal of this project is to create a movie recommender using multiple types of recommender filtering such as content filtering, collaborative filtering and hybrid filtering.
 We should be able to both recommend similar movies based on an input movie and recommend movies based on what a user has already watched.

 ## Dataset